ModernRonin/Blazor.Mvu/README.md

 ## Design Goals
 Many implementations of MVU describe the view in code.
-Even the new [.NET MAUI](https://devblogs.microsoft.com/dotnet/introducing-net-multi-platform-app-ui/) implementation does this (much to my consternation, I must say).
+Even the new [.NET MAUI](https://devblogs.microsoft.com/dotnet/introducing-net-multi-platform-app-ui/) implementation does this (much to my surprise).

 However, many developers have come to like describing the view in a declarative syntax, usually some XML dialect.
 There is considerable knowledge and tooling supporting that syntax.
 Furthermore, in particular when working on web apps, we often work together with designers who understand that kind of declarative syntax very well because they know HTML, but don't understand regular code at all.
 Describing the view in code throws away all these advantages.